 The model thinks.
 The workflow acts.
 The chief executive needs both, and needs both to report into the same dashboard.

-The household that runs its budget through a single ledger knows the rule already.
+Households running a budget through a single ledger know the rule already.
 The household that tracks the savings, the mortgage, the medical bills, the kids’ tuition, and the parents’ care expenses in one place can answer the question “where did the money go.”
 The household that keeps each category in a separate notebook cannot.
-The board’s question is the same question, at enterprise scale, with worse handwriting.
+That same question returns at enterprise scale, with worse handwriting.

 Intelligence is cheap.
 The layer that surrounds the intelligence is the expensive part.
 The expensive part is the part most pitches skip.
 The blind spot is the layer the pitch deck closes before it reaches.